-“To move the digital payments needle, we wanted to break through the noise of conflicting objectives and overabundance of opinions and focus on actionable outcomes that will benefit every part of the value chain,” said Anurag Bajaj, Global Head, Correspondent Banking at Standard Chartered.
+“To move the digital payments needle, we wanted to break through the noise of conflicting objectives and overabundance of opinions and focus on actionable outcomes that will benefit every part of the value chain,” said Anurag Bajaj, Global Head of Fintech & Global Head of Correspondent Banking at Standard Chartered.
 “I am extremely pleased that we were able to bring together such a diverse and senior group of decision makers and get their commitment to push in the same direction.”

 The guiding principle of the discussion was to identify common pain points and commit to concrete actions to resolve them.
 Participants successfully pinpointed key areas that can be collaboratively addressed in both the near and long term.

 1. Lack of standardisation around digital cross-border transactions